intellihr/graduate-engineer-react-assessment/README.md

 2. `yarn`
 3. Run Webpack Dev Server `yarn dev`

+## Tips
+1. Speak out loudly when you are thinking.
+We love to know how you solve the problems.
+2. KISS (Keep it simple stupid).
+3. If you decide to play dangerously (i.e. using Redux, FP, etc), impress us!

 ### Please check all the tasks before you continue.
 There is no strict order on how you complete them.
 ### Task 1 - As a user, I want to see all my to-do list, so that I know what to do today.
 #### Acceptance Criteria